 Here is a guide to my favorite Yamaha keyboards for beginners.
 I break down some great options for beginners.

 This is where Roland has taken a big step forward.
 We are already starting to see Bluetooth technology in MIDI controllers, now we are seeing it in digital pianos.
-It’s really a great thing to have included as there are many things you can take advantage with this technology.
+It’s really a great thing to have included as there are many things you can take advantage of with this technology.
 You can connect this to any educational apps by using your smart devices.

 If you are looking for piano apps to use for learning, check out my post where I break down all of the popular apps out there.